 Crime and violence

 The main drivers of crime are poverty and the unequal distribution of wealth, manifested by the poor conditions in which millions of people continue to live.
 The principal tools of the criminal’s trade are guns and knives – they are frequently brandished but fortunately they are very rarely used against foreigners.
 A high proportion of the population owns a gun – a hangover from the civil war when the government armed the population of Luanda to help protect the city.
 A significant risk to visitors is mugging.
-You can reduce the risks by never walking anywhere at night and some embassies recommend you do not walk during the day.
+You can reduce the risks to yourself by never walking anywhere at night; some embassies recommend you do not walk alone during the day.

 Levels of sexual violence are thought to be relatively high, but most incidents are between Angolans and are much more common in the suburbs than in the centre of Luanda.
 Drink spiking is on the increase, especially in some bars on the Ilha in Luanda.
 As a result, unaccompanied female travellers should certainly aim to stay at the more expensive hotels where security is better and room service can be ordered if necessary.
 As most of the clients of the big hotels are single men, women will receive attention from bored expats, the vast majority of whom will simply want to share a bottle of wine over dinner.
 Outside Luanda, female travellers should aim to stay at the new hotels which are springing up in each of the provincial capitals.